rcbraga/ESP_DNN/README.md

 This repository contains a modified version of ESP-DNN to use it on Google colaboratory.

 Originally, ESP-DNN used Python 2.7, which @iwatobipen modified to use Python 3.
-This repositry forked from iwatobipen's version and additionaly  environmet.yml was changed to fit for the settings.
+This repositry is forked from iwatobipen's version and additionaly  environmet.yml was changed to fit for the adequate settings.

 Here is the settings:
   - rdkit==2019.03.4